imperugo/imperugo-it/_posts/2010-05-19-unit-test-su-httpmodule-ed-un-httphandler.markdown

     #endregion

-    /// &lt;summary&gt;
+    /// <summary>
-    /// Enables processing of HTTP Web requests by a custom HttpHandler that implements the &lt;see cref=&quot;T:System.Web.IHttpHandler&quot;/&gt; interface.
+    /// Enables processing of HTTP Web requests by a custom HttpHandler that implements the <see cref="T:System.Web.IHttpHandler"/> interface.
-    /// &lt;/summary&gt;
+    /// </summary>
-    /// &lt;param name=&quot;context&quot;&gt;An &lt;see cref=&quot;T:System.Web.HttpContext&quot;/&gt; object that provides references to the intrinsic server objects (for example, Request, Response, Session, and Server) used to service HTTP requests.&lt;/param&gt;
+    /// <param name="context">An <see cref="T:System.Web.HttpContext"/> object that provides references to the intrinsic server objects (for example, Request, Response, Session, and Server) used to service HTTP requests.</param>
     public abstract void ProcessRequest(HttpContextBase context);
+}
-}</pre>{% endraw %}
+{% endhighlight %}
 <p>Buopn Testing
   <br />Ciauz</p>